Uncover a Multi-Generational Legacy

 Save the Coaster Committee

-A group called the “Save the Coaster Committee” had the coaster recognized as a National Landmark and sought ownership.
-They received a preservation grant, raised local funds, and volunteered on the coaster.
-Yet, they couldn't promptly secure the necessary resources for its restoration.
+Following the closure, a group dubbed as the “Save the Coaster Committee” had The Giant Dipper recognized as a National Landmark and sought ownership.
+They received a preservation grant, raised local funds, and volunteered to restore the coaster.
+But even then, problems arose.

 Learn more